aynorica/aynorica-prime/.github/instructions/network-protocol.instructions.md

 **Post-conditions**:

--   New branch exists in `aynorica-os`
+-   New branch exists in `aynorica-prime`
 -   Registry updated
 -   Child added to parent's `children[]`
 -   External project has `.github/` linked